-- · we may be subject to increased component or assembly costs and - we may not be able to obtain adequate supply or services in a timely manner or on commercially reasonable terms.
+- · we may be subject to increased component or assembly costs and - · we may not be able to obtain adequate supply or services in a timely manner or on commercially reasonable terms.

-We have in the past experienced quality control and supply problems with some of our suppliers, such as manufacturing errors, and may again experience problems in the future.
+In connection with the global supply chain disruptions following the onset of the COVID-19 pandemic, we have been experiencing problems with some of our suppliers.
+In the third quarter of 2021, shortages of certain components caused a backlog and we were unable to fulfill all of the demand for our products during the quarter.
+We have in the past experienced supply issues, as well as quality control problems such as manufacturing errors, with some of our suppliers, and may again experience problems in the future.
 We may not be able to quickly establish additional or replacement suppliers, particularly for our single source components, or assembly service providers.
-Any interruption or delay in the supply of components or materials or assembly of our instruments, or our inability to obtain components, materials, or assembly services from alternate sources at acceptable prices in a timely manner, could impair our ability to meet the demand of our customers and cause them to cancel orders or switch to competitive products.
+Any continued or future interruption or delay in the supply of components or materials or assembly of our instruments, or our inability to obtain components, materials, or assembly services from alternate sources at acceptable prices in a timely manner, could impair our ability to meet the demand of our customers and cause them to cancel orders or switch to competitive products, which would harm our business.